-In addition to writing, Kyle is on the faculty of the Mannes School of Music, where he teaches music graphics and notation.
-He is also a music editor at Boosey & Hawkes.
+Kyle is a member of the composition faculty of the Mannes School of Music, where he teaches music graphics and notation, and is also a music editor at Boosey & Hawkes.
 He studied at New York University, where he received his bachelor’s and master’s degrees working primarily with Michael Gordon and Robert Honstein.
 He is currently a fellow at the Gabriela Lena Frank Creative Academy of Music, and was a 2016 composition fellow at the Bang on a Can Summer Institute.
 He lives in Manhattan.

 Outside of music, Kyle can be found preoccupied with the Bauhaus, desert modernism, and pencil cacti.